wozo/Leaflet-Maps-Marker/readme.txt

 * NEW: added option to disable errorTile-images for custom basemaps to better support tools like maptiler
 * NEW: added TMS option to custom overlays to support overlays from tools like maptiler
 * NEW: Croatian translation thanks to Neven Pausic, [http://www.airsoft-hrvatska.com](http://www.airsoft-hrvatska.com) and Alan Benic
+* NEW: Danish translation thanks to Mads Dyrmann Larsen
 * NEW: option to add extra css for list of markers table (to customize the padding for example)
 * NEW: added "show less icons" link for simplified editor on marker maps
 * NEW: added compatibility check for incompatible plugin [JavaScript to Footer](http://wordpress.org/extend/plugins/footer-javascript/)